2017 Islamic Solidarity Games: Participating nations

 Below is a list of all the participating NOCs; the number of competitors per delegation is indicated in brackets.

 Venues

 There are 17 competition venues that will be used during the Games.
 The main stadium, known as Baku Olympic Stadium, has an all-seater capacity of 69,870 seats.

-Calendar

 Volunteers

 Registration for Volunteers Program of Baku 2017 4th Islamic Solidarity Games was available between October 17 and December 11, 2016.
 Within this period the Volunteers Program had 12500 registered applicants.
 All the registered applicants were invited for the interview at the Volunteers Centre at Azerbaijan State Academy of Physical Education and Sports from November 7, 2016 to February 16, 2017.

 The main goal of the program is to ensure Baku 2017 volunteers development, enable them to have a successful career in future, and support in achieving their long-term life goals.

 Sports

 24 disciplines from 21 sports were contested in this edition of Islamic Solidarity Games.
 Some sports also included disabled sport events such as athletics and judo.